 The Black River Gorges National Park is situated in the south-western part of Mauritius near Le Morne Brabant.
 It stretches over 6.574 hectares and shows its incredible forests and wildlife.
 The forest is home to over 300 species of flowering plants and houses one of the rarest birds in the world: the pink dove.
 Unfortunately, this bird is considered almost extinct on the island.
 However, if you are patient and watchful, there is a chance to discover one.

 Also located south-west of Mauritius, the small village Chamarel attracts with fantastic places.
 Those should be on your Mauritius bucket list, too.
 One of these places is the highest waterfall on the island.
-With a height of 100 m (328 ft) the Chamarel Falls show how impressive they are and represent one of the perfect spots in Mauritius.
+With a height of 100 m (328 ft), the Chamarel Falls shows how impressive they are and represent one of the perfect spots in Mauritius.

 La Vallée des Couleurs Nature Park

 La Vallée des Couleurs Nature Park is a unique attraction of the island where you can discover and do lots of different things.
 For nature lovers, it offers a remarkable flora and fauna while thrillseekers get their money worth with fun activities and excursions for all ages.
 So you can expect zip-lining over the unspoiled valleys and craters, quad biking through the beautiful natural landscape, and walking over the iconic Nepalese Bridge which is 350 m (1148 ft) long and gives you breathtaking views over the whole park.

 Trou aux Cerfs